cyb3rcod3/Luma3DS-playtime-patch/README.md

 # Luma3DS playtime patch
-Add a timer mechanism to Luma3DS for limit child's playtime
+Add a timer mechanism to Luma3DS for limit child's playtime powering off the console.

 1) Download source code of Luma3DS-10.1.3 from internet:
 ```bash